Joe Thomas (offensive tackle): 2014

-2015 season
+2015

+In the days leading up to the November 3, 2015 NFL trade deadline, the Browns and Denver Broncos held advanced talks on a deal that would have sent Thomas to Denver.
+Reports at the time said the Broncos offered a first-round pick, but Cleveland sought a larger return, and the sides failed to reach agreement before the deadline.
+Thomas later said that Broncos quarterback Peyton Manning personally called him during that period and urged him to push for a trade to Denver.

 Thomas was once again one of the few bright spots in a dismal 3–13 season for the Browns.
 He started all 16 games and earned his ninth Pro Bowl nomination and sixth First-team All-Pro nomination.
 At the end of the 2015 season, Thomas was named the recipient of Pro Football Focus's Bruce Matthews Award for best offensive lineman in the league.
 He was ranked 23rd by his fellow players on the NFL Top 100 Players of 2016.

-2016 season
+2016

 For the tenth straight season, Thomas started in all 16 games.
 He kept his Pro Bowl streak alive in 2016 being named to his 10th straight Pro Bowl, despite the Browns finishing with a league worst 1–15 record.
 He was ranked 25th by his peers on the NFL Top 100 Players of 2017.

-2017 season
+2017

 In 2017, Thomas revealed that he had been experiencing early stage memory loss, but that he would not allow it to affect his career.

-On September 17, 2017, Thomas played his 10,000th consecutive snap since being drafted into the NFL, having never missed a single play.
+On September 17, 2017, Thomas played his 10,000th consecutive NFL snap, having never missed a play.
 He is the first player to reach the milestone in NFL history.
-Thomas' iron man consecutive snap streak ended at 10,363 on October 22, 2017, when he injured his triceps while blocking the Tennessee Titans' Brian Orakpo.
+Thomas' iron man consecutive snap streak ended at 10,363 in Week #7 on October 22, 2017, when he injured his triceps while blocking the Tennessee Titans' Brian Orakpo.
 The next day, it was revealed that he suffered a torn triceps in his left arm, which prematurely ended his 2017 season as he was placed on injured reserve.
 On November 4, the Browns gave Thomas a raise in pay.

-Retirement

 On March 14, 2018, Thomas announced his retirement from the NFL.